On the Super Bowl, Safety, and Solidarity

 Historically, the anti-trafficking and sex worker rights movements have struggled to find common ground and the disagreements have sometimes become heated.
 But this is one area we believe that both sides can agree upon.
 Our time, talent, and treasure is best invested toward supporting the direct needs of those with lived experience, as opposed to coercive intervention.

-There are others – areas of agreement where we believe the sex workers rights movement and the anti trafficking movement can work together toward what should be a shared goal: The dignity of each and every human being and an end to violence against people in the sex trades.
+There are others – areas of agreement where we believe the sex worker rights movement and the anti-trafficking movement can work together toward what should be a shared goal: The dignity of each and every human being and an end to violence against people in the sex trades.

 With that in mind, we offer the following four policy proposals for everyone to unite around.